REKR Strangle Strategy

 REKR thesis for this strangle

-The market-implied 1-standard-deviation range for REKR extends from approximately $0.64 on the downside to $0.92 on the upside.
+The market-implied 1-standard-deviation range for REKR extends from approximately $0.47 on the downside to $0.81 on the upside.
 A REKR long strangle is the OTM cousin of the straddle: lower up-front cost but the underlying has to travel further past either OTM strike before the position turns profitable at expiration.
-Current REKR IV rank near 72.99% sits in the upper third of its 1-year distribution, which historically reverts; this raises the bar for premium-buying structures and lowers it for premium-selling structures on REKR at 205.10%.
+Current REKR IV rank near 32.11% is mid-range against its 1-year distribution, so the IV signal is neutral; the strangle thesis on REKR should anchor more to the directional view and the expected-move geometry.
 As a Technology name, REKR options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to REKR-specific events.

 REKR strangle positions are structurally neutral / high-volatility (long premium, OTM); the modeled P&L assumes European-style exercise at expiration and ignores early assignment, transaction costs, dividends paid before expiry on the stock leg (when present), and the bid-ask spread on the listed chain.
 REKR positions also carry Technology sector concentration risk; news flow inside the sector (peer earnings, regulatory shifts, supply-chain headlines) can move REKR alongside the broader basket even when REKR-specific fundamentals are unchanged.
 Always rebuild the position from current REKR chain quotes before placing a trade.